openrlbenchmark/openrlbenchmark/README.md

     --report
 ```

-Here, we use create multiple filters.
+Here, we created multiple filters.
 The first string in the first filter is `'?we=openrlbenchmark&wpn=sb3&ceik=env&cen=algo&metric=rollout/ep_rew_mean'`, which is a query string that specifies the following:

 * `we`: the W&B entity name
 * `wpn`: the W&B project name